 1. Classic: It is similar to hosted Mailchimp signup forms

 It is useful if you wish to go for a traditional signup form.
-You can customize any additional fields or options you wish to add, that includes form title and width, visible and required fields, groups, and other formatting options.
+You can create Mailchimp custom signup form with additional fields or options you wish to add, that includes form title and width, visible and required fields, groups, and other formatting options.

 2. Super Slim: Can be used as a sidebar on the website

-The Super Slim form comes handy when you wish to have only an email address field in your signup form.
+The Super Slim Mailchimp signup form templates come handy when you wish to have only an email address field in your Mailchimp email signup form.
 It is easy to customize the title and width of the form too.

 3. Horizontal: Pan out as footers